GENERAL TERMS AND CONDITIONS

 Article 3 – Formation of the Agreement

-- All offers are non-binding and valid for 30 days.
+- All quotes are non-binding and valid for 30 days, unless otherwise stated.

 The agreement is established by: